Tishacy/MSpider/README.md

   - `Crawler` helps you make your spider multi-threaded.
   - `Downloader` helps you download things multi-threadedly as long as you pass your urls in the form of `list(zip(names, urls)) ` in it.

-- `spider` has the class of `MSpider`, which uses the `Crawler` in module `mtd`, and has some basic configurations of `Crawler`, so this is a easier way to turn your spider into a multi-threaded spider.
+- `spider` has the class of `MSpider`, which uses the `Crawler` in module `mtd`, and has some basic configurations of `Crawler`, so this is an easier way to turn your spider into a multi-threaded spider.

 ### Usage of `pp.ProxyPool`